panama69/RandomQuotes-K8s/Readme.md

         - Add a docker hub feed
         - Provide your username and PAT or a service account username and PAT otherwise you won't be able to create releases.

+## 4. Configure your hosts file.
 - Go to your hosts file (if on Windows) and add the following entries.
 The nginx ingress controller uses host headers for all routing.
+Doing this will allow you to easily access the application running on your k8s cluster.

 ```
 127.0.0.1       randomquotes.local